 Instagram is a perfect example

-- Vertical images in Instagram are displayed at a 4:5 portrait aspect ratio, which is shorter than the actual image taken by most digital cameras.
+- Vertical images in Instagram are displayed at a 4:5 portrait aspect ratio, which is shorter than the actual height of the image taken by most digital cameras.

 - Horizontal images on the other hand display fine in the feed at 3:2 or 16:9.